+(Decision B.25/6)

-- 8. According to the Board Decision B.12/10, a project or programme proposal needs to be received by the secretariat no less than nine weeks before a Board meeting, in order to be considered by the Board in that meeting. - 9.
-The following project concept titled "Reducing vulnerability and increasing resilience of coastal communities in the Saloum Islands (Dionewar)" was submitted by the Centre de Suivi Ecologique, which is the National Implementing Entity of the Adaptation Fund for Senegal.
-This is the first submission of the project, using the two-step approval process.
-The present submission was received by the secretariat in time to be considered in the twenty-fifth Board meeting. - 10.
-The secretariat carried out a technical review of the project proposal, assigned it the diary number SEN/NIE/Coastal/2015/1, and completed a review sheet.
-In accordance with a request to the secretariat made by the Board in its 10th meeting, the secretariat shared this review sheet with CSE, and offered it the opportunity of providing responses before the review sheet was sent to the PPRC. - 11.
+- 11. The present submission was received by the secretariat in time to be considered in the twenty-sixth Board meeting.
+The secretariat carried out a technical review of the project proposal, using the diary number SEN/NIE/Coastal/2015/1, and completed a review sheet. - 12.
+In accordance with a request to the secretariat made by the Board in its 10th meeting, the secretariat shared this review sheet with CSE, and offered it the opportunity of providing responses before the review sheet was sent to the PPRC. - 13.
 The secretariat is submitting to the PPRC the summary and, pursuant to decision B.17/15, the final technical review of the project, both prepared by the secretariat, along with the final submission of the proposal in the following section.
-Finally, CSE has submitted a Project Formulation Grant Request, which is available as an addendum to this document.
+In accordance with decision B.25.15, a response table is also attached, explaining where and how the observations made by the Board when considering the project concept at its twenty-fifth meeting had been addressed by the proponent in the current submission.
+The concept is submitted with changes between the initial submission and the revised version highlighted. - 14.
+CSE has also submitted a Project Formulation Grant Request, which is included as an addendum to this document.